 - Do you want a big fancy wedding or a small, intimate affair?

 - Do you want your ceremony to be indoors or outdoors?

 - Do you need one venue for the ceremony and the reception, or will you be switching sites after the service?

 - Where are you going to get married?
 Where you live, where his family is, where your family is, or would you prefer a destination wedding?

-Talk it through as a couple, and make sure you bring up anything that’s a must-have for must-avoid for either of you.
-You don’t want to find out the day before the wedding that your future mother-in-law can’t eat wedding cake unless it’s gluten-free, or that your guy won’t be happy unless he gets married in his childhood church!
+Talk it through as a couple, and make sure you bring up anything that’s a must-have or must-avoid for either of you.
+You don’t want to find out the day before the wedding that your future mother-in-law can’t eat wedding cake unless it’s gluten-free or that your guy won’t be happy unless he gets married in his childhood church!